telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-cart.md

 ---
-title: Shopping Cart Implementation
+title: Add the Shopping Cart
+page_title: Add the Shopping Cart | Music Store Web App Tutorial
+description: "Learn how to add the Shopping Cart feature to the Kendo UI Music Store Web Application sample project by using Telerik UI for ASP.NET MVC."
+slug: implementshoppingcart_muscistorewebapp_aspnetmvc
 position: 7
 ---

-# Shopping Cart Implementation - Kendo UI Music Store
+# Add the Shopping Cart

 The shopping cart for the Kendo UI Music Store is in **Scripts\App\cart.js**.
 All the functionality for the cart is encapsulated in a single object, created by calling the **Cart()** constructor.